Civil Air Patrol: Emergency services

 CAP performs several missions that are not combat-related in support of the United States Air Force, including damage assessment, transportation of materials, transportation of officials, communications support (as "Highbird" repeaters) and low-altitude route surveys.
 The CAP fleet is used in training exercises to prepare USAF pilots to intercept enemy aircraft over the Continental United States.
-Civil Air Patrol aircraft are flown into restricted airspace, where United States Air Force pilots may practice high-speed intercepts.
+Civil Air Patrol aircraft are flown into restricted airspace, where United States Air Force pilots may practice low-speed intercepts.

-Civil Air Patrol also provides non-emergency assistance to the U.S. Customs and Border Protection, Drug Enforcement Administration, and United States Forest Service in the War on Drugs.
+Civil Air Patrol also provides non-emergency assistance to the U.S. Customs and Border Protection, Drug Enforcement Administration, and United States Forest Service in the war on drugs.
 In 2005, CAP flew over 12,000 hours in support of this mission and led these agencies to the confiscation of illegal substances valued at over US$400 million.
 Civil Air Patrol makes extensive use of the Airborne Real-time Cueing Hyperspectral Enhanced Reconnaissance system, mounted on the Gippsland GA8 Airvan.
 The system is able to evaluate spectral signatures given off by certain objects, allowing the system to identify, for example, a possible marijuana crop.

 As a humanitarian service organization, CAP assists federal, state and local agencies in preparing for and responding to homeland security needs.
 The Red Cross, Salvation Army and other civilian agencies frequently request Civil Air Patrol aircraft to transport vital supplies including medical technicians, medication, and other vital supplies.
 They often rely on CAP to provide airlift and communications for disaster relief operations.
 CAP also assists the United States Coast Guard and Coast Guard Auxiliary.
 The Civil Air Patrol routinely drills for emergencies through Search and Rescue exercises (SAREX).
 CAP also requires members to renew their qualifications for emergency services usually done during SAREXs.